Regulation

 • Content

-• Presentation structure (alignment and flow of presentation)
+• Presentation structure (alignment and flow)

 • Presentation skills

-• Organization and teamwork
+• Teamwork and organization

 • Time management